Green-Energy-Org/HPC-Pavillon-project/docs/tests/scheduling.rst

 Scheduler plugins are responsible for the following:

-- providing test runs with *scheduler* variables
+- Providing test runs with *scheduler* variables
-- (optionally) writing a kickoff script
+- (Optionally) writing kickoff scripts
-- using that kickoff script (or other mechanisms) to then run `pav _run
+- Using kickoff scripts (or other mechanisms) to then run `pav _run
-  <test_run_id>` on an allocation with a reasonable environment.
+  <test_run_id>` on allocations with reasonable environments
-- Generate a unique scheduler ``job_id`` for the test run.
+- Generating a unique scheduler ``job_id`` for each test run
-- Providing a mechanism to cancel tests.
+- Providing mechanisms for canceling tests
-- Providing a mechanism to check the test status.
+- Providing mechanisms for checking test statuses

 .. _tests.scheduling.variables: